practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 So far with one programming language (https://www.ponylang.io/) I had to give up further development because I was not able to implement this dialog.
 With one famous language, that is Go, I'm still not sure if this allegedly little task is finally working like it should and actually does in almost all other programming languages!

-### In terms of execution speed this is a string concatenation benchmark
+### In terms of execution times this is a string concatenation benchmark

 Though, it took me some programming languages to figure this out nonchalantly.